learnbin.net nav logo

 Post Type Selectors

-The Flory Huggins mean-field theory introduces entropic and enthalpic contributions of mixing of two different chemical species.
-This theory considers interactions between molecules are due to the interaction of a given molecule and an average interaction force of all the other molecules in the system.
-The mixture is imagined as a lattice and all the molecules have occupied lattice sites.
+The Flory-Huggins mean-field theory introduces entropic and enthalpic contributions to the mixing of two different chemical species.
+This theory considers that interactions between molecules are due to the interaction of a given molecule and the average interaction force of all the other molecules in the system.
+The mixture is imagined as a lattice, and all the molecules have occupied lattice sites.

 Molecular distribution in different lattices